1860 Oxford evolution debate: Background

 The idea of transmutation of species was seen as contrary to religious orthodoxy and a threat to the social order and thus was very controversial in the first half of the nineteenth century, although Radicals seeking to widen democracy and overturn the aristocratic hierarchy welcomed it.
 The scientific community was wary in the absence of a proposed mechanism.

 The anonymous publication of Vestiges of the Natural History of Creation, supporting the idea of transmutation of species, in 1844 brought a storm of controversy but attracted wide readership and became a bestseller.
 At the British Association for the Advancement of Science meeting at Oxford in May 1847, the Bishop of Oxford Samuel Wilberforce used his Sunday sermon at St. Mary's Church on "the wrong way of doing science" to deliver a stinging attack obviously aimed at its author, Robert Chambers, in a church "crowded to suffocation" with archaeologists, geoscientists, astronomers, chemists, physicists, and biologists.
 The scientific establishment also remained skeptical, but the book had convinced a vast popular audience.

 Charles Darwin's On the Origin of Species was published on 24 November 1859 to wide debate and controversy.
 Influential biologist Richard Owen wrote an anonymous negative review of the book in the Edinburgh Review and coached Wilberforce, who also wrote an anonymous 17,000-word review in the Quarterly Review.

-Thomas Huxley, one of the small group with whom Darwin had shared his theory before publication, emerged as the main public champion of evolution.
+Thomas Henry Huxley, one of the small group with whom Darwin had shared his theory before publication, emerged as the main public champion of evolution.
 He wrote a favourable review of "Origin" in The Times in December 1859, along with several other articles, and delivered a lecture at the Royal Institution in February 1860.

 The reaction of many orthodox churchmen was hostile, but their attention was diverted in February 1860 by a much greater furore over the publication of Essays and Reviews by seven liberal theologians.
 Amongst them, the Reverend Baden Powell had already praised evolutionary ideas, and in his essay he commended "Mr. Darwin's masterly volume" for substantiating "the grand principle of the self-evolving powers of nature".